November 13, 2024

-Over the past several months, many issues have emerged that are impacting member eligibility and provider payment.
-We want to acknowledge the challenges impacting members who receive Long-Term Services and Supports (LTSS) and thank members, advocates, and providers for swiftly identifying them.
+Over the past year, issues emerged that impacted member eligibility and provider payments.
+We want to acknowledge the negative impact of these issues on those who receive Long-Term Services and Supports (LTSS) and thank members, advocates, and providers for swiftly identifying them.

-Our LTSS system is being impacted by several challenges at the same time, including:
+Our LTSS system was impacted by several challenges at the same time, including:

-• The implementation of IT system changes that has resulted in additional workload and frustration for case managers; and
+- Issues with the implementation of IT system changes have resulted in additional workload and frustration for case managers; and

-The impact of all three occurring at once - which was not intended - is causing short-term challenges to member eligibility, provider reimbursement, CMA processing and member service response time.
-In the coming months, the IT innovations and case management redesign modernizations will create a better system for members, providers and CMAs.
+The impact of all three occurring at once - which was not intended - caused short-term challenges to member eligibility, provider reimbursement, CMA processing and member service response time.
+The IT innovations and case management redesign modernizations will ultimately create a better system for members, providers and CMAs.
+In partnership with our stakeholders, the work achieved over the last year to resolve the short-term challenges has significantly moved us closer to this vision.

 Our top priority is ensuring ongoing coverage for LTSS members while mitigating payment delays for LTSS providers so members can access needed services.
-We have identified both short and long-term solutions to urgently address the most pressing issues.
+We have identified and put in place short- and long-term solutions to address the most pressing issues.
+This webpage is updated on a monthly to six week basis to provide stakeholders with information about what has been implemented and what is currently in process to resolve any ongoing challenges.

 Protecting Coverage for LTSS Members